m86194/tande-presentations/2019-01-28-tips-and-tricks/README.md

 Documentation:
 ---

 _What_ is what the code does.
 We need to be better at capturing the answers to _why_ in the documentation!
+For this it is important to use the right tools.

 For documentation _inside_ code, use javadoc (HTML sprinkled over the Java source and extracted by the javadoc tool).

 For documentation _outside_ code, use the **MarkDown** format in e.g. "README.md" files.
+(Blame github!)

 Possible discussion:  How can we ensure that documentation is adequate and up to date in a way that would work for all of us on a day to day basis?

 -----------